wmde/wbaas-deploy/doc/handling-high-traffic.md

 #### rate limits from specific groups
 When we have seen bad traffic from a given IP range we may introduce shared limits for this IP range.
 Initially this was for a Data Center from a specific cloud provider that was generating wildly excess traffic.

+### Setting `$wgMaxExecutionTimeForExpensiveQueries`
+[The config setting docs](https://www.mediawiki.org/wiki/Manual:$wgMaxExecutionTimeForExpensiveQueries) describes that this let's us set a more restrictive execution time for more expensive pages in MediaWiki.
+We set this in [T399804](https://phabricator.wikimedia.org/T399804)